Faculty & Staff Directory

-Dr. George Schwartz is an Assistant Professor of Leadership and Director of the Bachelor’s Degree program in Emergency Management & Planning.
+Dr. George Schwartz is an Associate Professor and Director of the Bachelor’s Degree program in Emergency Management & Planning.
 He has a broad professional background that includes active and reserve service in the US Army, human resource management with Fortune 500 companies, and higher education.
-He has instructed courses in emergency management and human resources/ organizational change, and has written and presented on such subjects as crisis leadership, cybersecurity, and training management.
-He also has an extensive experience in the design, development, and delivery of training courses in leadership.
+He has developed and instructed courses in emergency management and leadership studies, and has written and presented on such subjects as crisis leadership, cybersecurity, and training management.

 BUS 366 Leadership Dynamics

 BUSL 378 Team Leadership

 BUSL 393 Global Leadership

 EPM 360 Emergency Operations Planning